Season 1898/99

 Monday 26 September was the Glasgow Autumn Holiday and Queen's Park took advantage of the holiday to arrange a challenge match with Sunderland at Hampden Park.
 The weather was very good and the pitch in excellent condition.
 The 15,000 spectators were treated to a fine match.
 There was an unfortunate start to the game, with Hugh Butler injured in the first five minutes and being no more than a passenger thereafter.
 Despite the handicap, Queen's Park took the lead in 30 minutes and it was the lame Butler who was on the end of a Robert Lambie cross.
 Sunderland came more into the game and Bill Raisbeck equalised with a header on the stroke of half-time.
 Hugh Butler could take no further part in the contest.
 The ten men were holding their own but, in 50 minutes, John Ritchie deflected the ball into his own net, giving the Englishmen the lead.
 As the half progressed, James Irons also had to retire injured and, with five minutes to go, centre half Dick Jackson extended Sunderland's advantage with a long drive.
 A worry for Queen's was that Hugh Butler, John Gillespie, James Irons and Bob McColl were all limping as they left the ground.

 On the following Saturday, Queen's Park travelled to Merchiston Park in Bainsford, near Falkirk, to meet East Stirlingshire.
-The Queen's side was made up of a mixture of first and second eleven players.
+With Butler, Gillespie, Irons and McColl all on the injury list, the Queen's side was made up of a mixture of first and second eleven players.
 John Ritchie failed to turn up for the match and Archibald of East Stirlingshire filled his position at left back in the Spiders' line-up.
 A crowd of over 3,000 saw Queen's Park have most of the play in the first half but end up 2-0 down at the interval.
 McKie scored both goals.
 In a well-contested second half, 'Shire scored two further goals through Fairbairn (2).
 Queen's, on the other hand, missed easy chances and suffered a 4-0 defeat.

 After a series of games that were not of any great significance, Queen's Park were back in serious action on Saturday 29 October with the semi-final of the Glasgow Cup against Third Lanark at Cathkin Park.
 The 17,000 spectators, on a lovely afternoon, saw a rousing spectacle.
 Queen's Park started the better and took the lead in around 15 minutes through Bob McColl after a fine forward move.
 Goalkeeper Alex Milne possibly could have done more to prevent the goal.
 Queen's continued to dominate but, as the interval approached, Third Lanark came more into the game and equalised from a Gillespie header.
 The Spiders responded almost immediately and Bob McColl made the score 2-1 with "as fine a shot as has been seen this season."
 Queen's Park still did more of the attacking after the break and should have increased their lead.
 In the last ten minutes, however, the Volunteers had a good spell and could have drawn level but for erratic shooting.
 Queen's held on for a deserved, if somewhat unexpected, victory.